tal-z/TextToColor/ColorController/README.md

 This is because there are sometimes many names that all describe the same color.

 #### Example 1.2: Show a color.
 We've had a lot of talk about colors so far, but we haven't even seen any colors yet!
-Let's solve that now, and enough of these lengthy print statements:
+Let's solve that now, and do away with these lengthy print statements:
 ```python
 color.hex_code ='#104bca'